Genomic Data Privacy

 You can only govern the risk.

 Genomic data is biologically permanent, re-identifiable by nature, and legally classified as sensitive information under the Australian Privacy Act.
-GenomeIQ applies k-anonymity controls, pedigree suppression, and singleton filtering to make genomic sharing defensible - not just hopeful.
+GenomeIQapplies population-level controls, family-link suppression, and rare-variant suppression to make genomic sharing defensible - not just hopeful.

 GenomeIQ · VCF privacy processing